Do I Need Council Approval to Install Solar?

 If your place has a Strata Plan, you will need permission to install a solar power system on any roof section.
 Many homeowners have successfully had by-laws passed in order to install solar collectors for homes that have their own roof.
-On the other hand, buildings with a common roof such as multi-storey unit blocks, their arent much successful applications mainly due to the cost, hassle, and legal implications.
+On the other hand, in buildings with a common roof such as multi-story unit blocks, there arent much successful applications mainly due to the cost, hassle, and legal implications.

 Another type of strata agreement is in new housing developments.
 There can be restrictions on using a street-facing roof for solar power.
 In almost all cases permission is referred to using the roof along the side of your house or out the back.
 If you have a strata agreement it is important to check with your strata management company that you are permitted to install solar systems.

-NSW residents don’t have obligation to inform their neighbours when installing solar panels because they are designed to minimize reflection so that as much of the sunlight as possible makes it through the glass to hit the solar cells.
+NSW residents don’t have an obligation to inform their neighbors when installing solar panels because they are designed to minimize reflection so that as much of the sunlight as possible makes it through the glass to hit the solar cells.

 To ensure the safety performance and reliability of the solar system installed under the Solar Homes Program and Solar for Businesses Program, all solar systems installed under the program must be listed on the Approved Products List.